*Updated 2019

-According to the American Heart Association, sugary drinks, including soda, are the single largest source of calories in the American diet.
-So far, several cities throughout the US have been proactive in passing a tax that raises the price of soda, and the governor of Connecticut has proposed a statewide tax on it.
-The hope is to reduce beverage calories consumed per person nationally by 20% by 2025 and get Americans thinking about their dietary choices.
+Sugary drinks, including soda, make up a quarter of all the added sugar in the average American adult’s diet.
+In 2019, the American Heart Association and American Academy of Pediatricians both officially endorsed soda tax as a way to reduce childhood obesity.
+Starting about a decade ago, several cities throughout the US proactively started passing a tax that raises the price of soda, and the World Health Organization has since hopped on the bandwagon, encouraging countries to raise taxes on soda as a way to promote better health.
+The aim is to reduce beverage calories consumed per person nationally by and get Americans thinking about their dietary choices.
 Although this seems to be in the best interest of the nation, many are questioning why government intervention is needed when deciding what groceries we buy.

 The following are three arguments suggesting the soda tax is a sign of responsible American government, and three arguments questioning its place in American society.